Jane-byte-der/diploma-AI-security-/README.md

 ![Analytics charts in dark mode](ai-security-platform/frontend/templates/IMG_4497.png) **Figure 8 — Analytics charts in dark mode**

-#### 💡 Connection to the Thesis

-This live application is not just a demonstration prototype but a practical implementation of the study's key findings:

-*   **Confirmation of Table 3.6** — when loading the test dataset, the system detects anomalies with accuracy comparable to the results described in section 3.2.4.
-*   **Implementation of the "Human-in-the-loop" principle** — the built-in feedback mechanism directly corresponds to the organizational and personnel recommendations from section 2.3.1.
-*   **Attack Simulation** — an interactive simulator of three types of attacks (insider, phishing, admin compromise) fully corresponds to the pilot project scenarios described in Section 3.2.3 and demonstrates the algorithms' operation in real time.
-*   **Proof of Effectiveness** — the publicly accessible service serves as undeniable evidence of the proposed methodology's viability and the correctness of the software code.

-## 🧠 Methodology Highlights

-This research includes both theoretical development and practical validation:

-- **Developed and validated** UEBA-based methodology for privileged user anomaly detection
-- **Created comprehensive anomaly typology** with 5 key types:
-  - *Temporal* — unusual working hours
-  - *Spatial* — access from unexpected locations
-  - *Resource* — access to unauthorized systems
-  - *Intensity* — abnormal data volumes
-  - *Behavioral* — unusual action sequences
-- **Experimental validation** on realistic enterprise dataset (Integra-Soft LLC)
-- **48 references** (2023-2026) including Russian and international research, GOST R ISO/IEC 27001 standards

 ## 📁 Repository Structure

 ### Root files: